MasterCheetah608/choupin/README.md

 We plan to create more applications with music, music therapy, and coding in the future!
 We want to make a tuner application in the future.
 # Credits
 - Sherri Hung: Captain
+  - Led the team
+  - Help with the Coding
-  - Led the team, helped out with code, and helped out with presentation creation
+  - Helped out with presentation creation
   - Helped us stay on track
 - Sarah Lin: Presenter
-  - Made the presentation, demo video, and helped out with some code
+  - Made the presentation, demo video
+  - Helped out with some code
-- Jessica Hsu: Main Coder
+- Jessica: Main Coder
   - Worked endlessly to make the buttons work
 - Helen Peng: Main Coder
   - Worked endlessly to make the audio player work